 A 2nd year undergraduate student generated the solution in the image above, where he was asked to use UML class notation to draw an ER model for a provided case study.
 (Unfortunately this is often the terminology that is used "using a UML class diagram notation draw an ER diagram for...")
 This particular group of students have been taught a crow's feet notation in the first year followed by UML class diagram notation in the second year.
-The errors made by the student can be identified as follows: the notation for a Class is used from the ER model instead of UML notation, crow's feet have been used along with the UML notation for cardinality (0..\), the majority of the relationship/association names have been left out.
+The errors made by the student can be identified as follows:

+The notation for a Class is used from the ER model instead of UML notation.

+Crow's feet have been used along with the UML notation for cardinality (0..)

+The majority of the relationship/association names have been left out.

-The image below in figure 9 was also generated as part of an assignment which students had to do in the $2^{nd}$ year of undergraduate study.
+The image below in figure 17 was also generated as part of an assignment which students had to do in the 2nd year of undergraduate study.
 Errors that can be identified in this solution are similar to the one provided earlier.

-In figure 9 the student has used notation for an entity from the ER model instead of UML, whereas they were asked to make use of UML.
+In figure 16 the student has used notation for an entity from the ER model instead of UML, whereas they were asked to make use of UML.
 The student has used arrows instead of crow's feet.
+Using arrows as above are neither part of ER nor the UML model.
 UML model does have a symbol of arrows, but that is to identify the specialisation and generalisation in UML.
 In the case study above there were no super/sub classes.

 Cardinalities have been used along with an attempt to use crow's feet (instead of which arrows have been used).
 The student seems confused about the use of cardinality notation in UML.
-It seems as if (\..\) in the above diagram was used in a sense where student was trying to show many-to-many relationship.
-It looks like as if the first asterisk in (\..\) between "Enclosures" and "Conditions" shows that there is a many to many relationship between the two entities.
-Similarly looking at the entities "Animals" and "Enclosures" we see that the cardinalities are shown as \..1 may be trying to show one-to-many relationship with "Animals" have the many end of the relationship.
-The solutions provided in figure 8 and 9 show that there is some confusion created by the use of ER and UML notations at 1st and 2nd year respectively for undergraduate students.
+It seems as if (..) in the above diagram was used in a sense where student was trying to show many-to-many relationship.
+It looks like as if the first asterisk in (..) between "Enclosures" and "Conditions" shows that there is a many to many relationship between the two entities.
+Similarly looking at the entities "Animals" and "Enclosures" we see that the cardinalities are shown as ..1 may be trying to show one-to-many relationship with "Animals" have the many end of the relationship.

+The solutions provided in figure 15 and 16 show that there is some confusion created by the use of ER and UML notations at 1st and 2nd year respectively for undergraduate students.

-4 CURRENT TEXTBOOKS
+4. CURRENT TEXTBOOKS.

 Apart from the fact that there are various different variations on notations for the ER model there is also a confusion of terminology.
-Connolly & Begg [3] in their chapter on Entity Relationship modeling state "Although we use the UML notation for drawing ER models, we continue to describe the concepts of ER models using traditional database terminology" (page 322).
+Connolly & Begg [3] in their chapter on Entity Relationship modelling state "Although we use the UML notation for drawing ER models, we continue to describe the concepts of ER models using traditional database terminology" (page 322).